-While maintaining your financial books feels tedious, it’s actually pretty straight forward.
+While maintaining your financial books feels tedious, it’s actually pretty straightforward.
 Cleaning up your books, on the other hand, can be a bit more labour intensive.
-The best way to stay on top of things is by using a reputable book keeping or accounting app like QuickBooks, Sage and Xero.
+The best way to stay on top of things is by using reputable bookkeeping or accounting apps like QuickBooks, Sage and Xero.
 These will ensure that your data is always up to date, automatically syncing with your operations and continuously categorizing your income and expenses.
 This provides a quick overview of your finances which can then be downloaded at the click of a button.
-The more time consuming accounting process however, is deep diving into your three main financial statements: Your balance sheet, income statement and cash flow statement.
+The more time-consuming accounting process, however, is deep-diving into your three main financial statements: Your balance sheet, income statement, and cash flow statement.
 So, before embarking on what can feel like a mammoth task, what are the key things you need to know about these crucial statements?

 Analysing and producing your financial statements